-Approximately 85-90% of the clinical fellow’s time is committed to direct patient care on the Uveitis Service.
+In the one-year fellowship, approximately 90% of the clinical fellow’s time is committed to direct patient care.